 - Test flexible management solutions like water trading or incentive-based conservation programs.

 ET data can play an important role in quantifying reductions in consumptive water use from water conservation efforts.
-Managers can use ET data to measure the water savings of different conservation activities and evaluate their effectiveness, not only in terms of water use but also in terms of financial costs.
+Managers can use ET data to measure the water savings of different conservation activities and evaluate their effectiveness.
 This ultimately allows managers to identify conservation practices best suited for their region and to match incentives with both costs and actual reductions in water use.

 OpenET is expected to have a range of applications beyond irrigated agriculture.
 For example, current use cases are exploring how OpenET can be used by rangeland, forest and watershed managers to help monitor how vegetation management, prescribed fire, and wildfire affects ET and other water budget components.